Generic Name: Diphenhydramine and Ibuprofen (dye fen HYE dra meen & eye byoo PROE fen)

 - Do not use with other products that have diphenhydramine.

 - This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
 These effects can be deadly.
 The risk of these side effects may be greater if you have heart disease or risks for heart disease.
 However, it can also be raised even if you do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using Advil PM and may be greater with higher doses or with long-term use.
-Do not use this medicine right before or after bypass heart surgery.
+The risk of these health problems can happen as soon as the first weeks of using Advil PM (diphenhydramine and ibuprofen) and may be greater with higher doses or with long-term use.
+Do not use Advil PM (diphenhydramine and ibuprofen) right before or after bypass heart surgery.

 - This medicine may raise the chance of severe and sometimes deadly stomach or bowel problems like ulcers or bleeding.
 The risk is greater in older people, and in people who have had stomach or bowel ulcers or bleeding before.
 These problems may occur without warning signs.